Your Guide to Ongoing Care

 Read and understand clinic policies

-12. Financial Terms
+13. Financial Terms

-Payments follow the invoice schedule for your Program Cycle
+Payments follow the invoice schedule for your Program Cycle.

-Family and concession discounts apply only to Program Cycles, not HTMA fees
+Family and concession discounts apply only to Program Cycles, not HTMA fees.

-Refunds follow the Returns, Refunds & Cancellations Policy
+Refunds follow the Returns, Refunds & Cancellations Policy.

-(Prices are listed on the Pricing page.)
+(Prices are listed on the Programs & Pricing pages.)

-13. Policy Updates
+14. Policy Updates

 This policy may be updated at any time.
 By beginning intake or continuing as a client, you agree to the most current version.